-That is, your question is known or unknown according to whether it’s known or unknown by your audience.
+That is, your question is known or unknown according to whether it’s known or unknown for your audience.

 Questions for Whom?

-If your audience doesn’t know of your question as a question, they might think it’s already been resolved.
+If your audience doesn’t know of your question as a question, they might think it’s already settled.
 Or they might consider it a non-issue.

 But they do come with the added burden of clearly showing why they’re worth asking.
 If your research is answering a question that’s unknown by your audience, it’s up to you to demonstrate why your question is askable.